wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 pointer, two variables tracking the current size and capacity repectively.
 Allocating from a slab is simply incrementing the pointer by the number of bytes requested, if free space is more than the requested size, or returns empty pointer.
 `struct SlabList` implements a singly linked list that chains all slabs allocated in the same bound phase together.
-The slab list provides a similar interface to standard C++ STL library,
+The slab list provides a similar interface to standard C++ STL library, the semantics of which are straightforward.
+Two lists are maintained by the slab allocator, one `curPhaseList` tracking all slab objects allocated in the current bound phase, and a `freeList` tracking freed slabs for recycling.
+The allocator never return memory back to the C allocator.
+An extra `liveList` tracks all slabs that are not allocated by the current bound phase, but can still be accessed.
+Slabs in the live list are tagged with the maximum zll clock in which events are allocated.
+The current allocating slab is tracked by variable `curSlab`.

 ### Timing Events